 “I know I’m just a basketball player, so I was smart enough to hire people who are really good in that field,” Durant told HoopsHype with a laugh.
 “I can’t take all of the credit for that.
 I have such a great team of people around me who have pushed me to explore that field and learn more about it because, like I said, I’m just a basketball player.
 That’s what I do and I usually don’t want to do anything else.
 I’m happy when I’m playing basketball.
 But I have to give a ton of credit to the people who forced me to think outside of the box a bit because it’s changed my life and made my life more interesting.
 It’s not for every basketball player and it doesn’t always turn out this way, but for me, it was a natural progression and things really worked out.”

 Durant isn’t lying about his off-court ventures really working out.
 He has been very successful with his investments and partnerships, which is something that most people don’t know about the former MVP.
-In fact, even many of the players who raved about Durant and talked about looking up to him knew very little about his business endeavors.
-Just as KD is willing to share his hoop knowledge with younger players, he believes he has something to offer the next generation when it comes to thriving away from the game as well.
+In fact, even many of the young players who raved about Durant and talked about looking up to him knew very little about his business endeavors.
+But just as KD is willing to share his hoops knowledge with the next wave of players, he wants to help the next generation realize that they can thrive off the court as well.

 “That’s another area where I feel like I have so much knowledge that I want to give out to the youth and to whoever wants it,” Durant said.
 “I’ve learned so much from the people around me and I can pass that on, so that people can use that knowledge and they don’t have to figure out some of these things the hard way.”